Kik Alicha

 Notes

-Split peas can be notoriously stubborn if they have been sitting in the back of your pantry for two years.
-If you open the pot and they are still crunchy, simply add a half cup of water, seal it back up, and pressure cook for 5 more minutes.
+If your split peas have been sitting in the pantry for a year, they might still be crunchy.
+Simply add a half cup of water, seal it back up, and pressure cook for 5 more minutes.

-This stew thickens significantly as it cools.
-If it looks like cement the next day in your fridge, just add a splash of water and reheat gently on the stove or in the microwave to return it to its creamy glory.
+Kik alicha thickens significantly as it cools.
+If it looks like cement the next day, add a splash of water and reheat gently until it returns to its creamy glory.